Best Travel Umbrella for Japan 2026: Tsuyu & Typhoon

 Should I bring an umbrella to Japan or buy one there?

 Bring one.
 Konbini umbrellas (500-800 yen) are available everywhere but will invert in serious wind.
-A compact windproof umbrella from home takes no meaningful space in a bag and performs much better in heavy weather.
+A compact windproof umbrella from home takes no meaningful space and performs much better in heavy weather.

 Do I need a UV umbrella for Japan?